MakeSchool-Tutorials/web-7-react-redux-tetris-app/P12-Default-State-and-Block-Shapes/content.md

 ]
 ```

+The grid above shows the game board with a
-A T shaped block in color three is near the top.
+T shaped block in color three is near the top.

-Speaking of which.
+## Challenge

+You need a function that will generate a default
+empty array.

 Write a function in 'src/utils/index.js'.

+This function needs to return an array containing
+18 arrays, each of the nested arrays should contain
+ten 0s.
+This represents an empty game board.

 ```JavaScript
 // Returns the default grid